 How to overcome challenges

 The type of platform you host your virtual tumor board meetings on is essential to overcoming most of the highlighted challenges.
-Here are specific qualities of an ideal platform for virtual tumor board meetings.
+Here are specific qualities of an ideal platform for virtual tumor board review.

 Generally, most tumor board platforms are not user-friendly.
 “The technology for medical professionals has not been physician-user-friendly, it is just IT-user-friendly,” a specialist in the Sermo community reported in our survey.

-Hence, the virtual tumor board platform should have the capacity that allows its members to sort past meetings based on specific preferences such as case topics, specialties, dates, etc. This will enable participants to find their preferences or specific details easily and quickly.
+Modern virtual tumor board platform should have the capacity that allows its members to sort past meetings based on specific preferences such as case topics, specialties, dates, etc. This will enable participants to find their preferences or specific details easily and quickly.

 Consistent and frequent clinical case discussions